Braces before and after

 How to know if you need braces?

+How to know if you need braces.
 This leads right into the next question which is why do you need them?
 If you have an orthodontic problem and your dentist has recommended that you get braces, then that is a very good reason to seek out an orthodontic office and get their opinion.
 Some people may find that the responsibility of modifying their daily oral hygiene methods may be too much for them once they have their braces installed.
 It is of the utmost importance to keep your teeth and mouth clean if you have fixed braces (IQIWG, 2020).
 Your orthodontist will provide you with specific guidelines.

 You may find that you actually don’t need braces and that can be a huge relief knowing that your issue does not require major orthodontic correction.
 Your orthodontist can provide you with options and solutions for that case as well.